Comparison of Complications of Postpartum IUCD Insertion with Interval IUCD Insertion in Terms of Complications like Expulsion Rate and Bleeding

 Objective: The objective of the study was to compare complications of postpartum IUCD insertion with interval IUCD insertion in terms of complications like expulsion rate and bleeding.

-Methods: In this randomized controlled trial a total 102 women were included in the study.
-Study was started after taking approval from hospital ethical committee.
+Methodology: This was a prospective randomized controlled study conducted at Gynaecology and Obstetrics Department Unit 4, Bolan Medical Complex Hospital, Quetta from 01-07-2019_31-12-2019.
+A total of 102 women were included in the study.
+The study was started after taking approval from the hospital ethical committee.
 All the women were briefed and motivated in antenatal period or latent phase of labour for PPIUCD insertion.
-The patients which were included in the study were randomly divided into two equal groups of 51 in each group.
-On group A IUCD (cuT 380 A) was inserted immediately after delivery within 48 hours and in group B the IUCD was inserted after 48 hours.
-After that bleeding and expulsion rate was noted at 3 visits including 15 days, 6 weeks and 6 months.
+The patients who were included in the study were randomly divided into two equal groups of 51 in each group.
+In group A IUCD (cuT 380 A) was inserted immediately after delivery within 48 hours and in group B the IUCD was inserted after 48 hours.
+After that bleeding and expulsion rates were noted at 3 visits, including 15 days, 6 weeks and 6 months.
 All the data were analyzed using SPSS 16.

-CONCLUSION: The IUCD expulsion rate at 15 days and 6 months was significantly less in patients having IUCD at postpartum than those having interval IUCD.
-Therefore on the basis of this study, we recommend that IUCD may be better inserted immediately after removal of placenta to prevent further complications.
+Conclusion: The IUCD expulsion rate at 15 days and 6 months was significantly lower in patients having IUCD at postpartum than in those having interval IUCD.
+Therefore, on the basis of this study, we recommend that IUCD may be better inserted immediately after removal of placenta to prevent further complications.